akjmgalp/haki/README.md

 To run the build:
 -----------------

-1. Install jake: 'npm install jake --ignore-scripts --save-dev'
-2. Run jake: 'jake'
+1. Type 'jake' in your command prompt to run jake.

 Please note that this is a progressing study while you evaluating haki.